Our Global Board

 White Ribbon is the world’s largest movement of men and boys working to end violence against women and girls, promote gender equity, healthy relationships and a new vision of masculinity.

 Humberto Carolo is the Executive Director of White Ribbon Canada.
 Based in Toronto, Canada, he is a gender-based violence prevention specialist with over 18 years’ experience in the not-for-profit sector with expertise in gender equality, human rights, HIV/AIDS, education, community development, research, social marketing, strategic planning, and multi-sectoral partnerships.

 The Women’s International League for Peace and Freedom (WILPF) is one of the world’s longest-standing women’s peace organisations.

 Madeleine Rees has held the role of Secretary General of the Women’s International League for Peace and Freedom (WILPF) since 2010.
 An experienced human rights lawyer, Madeleine has brought cases to the European Court of Human Rights and the European Court in Luxembourg.
 From September 2006 to April 2010, Madeleine served as the Head of the Women’s Rights and Gender Unit for the Office of the High Commissioner for Human Rights.
 Madeleine was appointed Officer of the Order of the British Empire (OBE) in 2014 for services to human rights, particularly women’s rights, and international peace and security.
 Madeline is based in New York, USA.

 Board Treasurer (Ex-Officio): Richard Boriskin

-Richard has three decades of experience in non-profit publishing, financial consulting, business planning, and law and was previously Vice President of Finance and Operations at Promundo US.
+Richard has three decades of experience in non-profit publishing, financial consulting, business planning, and law and was previously Vice President of Finance and Operations at Equimundo.
 Richard practiced law for 19 years and was the business and financial consultant for a multinational plastics company.
 He is currently based in the USA.